 Doctor Eci Nabalarua has an academic career spanning four decades at The University of the South Pacific (Fiji), University of Waikato (NZ) and Fiji National University.
-She attained her Doctor of Philosophy (PhD), in Political Science and International Relations from the Australian National University, Canberra, Australia, Master of Arts in Rural and Social Development (MA in RuralSoc Dev) from University of Reading, Reading, United Kingdom and Bachelor of Arts (BA) from The University of the South Pacific.
+She attained her and International Relations from the Australian National University, Canberra, Australia, Master of Arts in Rural and Social Development (MA in RuralSoc Dev) from University of Reading, Reading, United Kingdom and Bachelor of Arts (BA) from The University of the South Pacific.

-DR. WILLIAM MAY Dean, College of Medicine, Nursing and Health Sciences
+DR. WILLIAM MAY Dean, College of Medicine, Nursing and Health Sciences the Ministry of Health and Medical Services, Medical Deans Australia and New Zealand, the Medical and Dental Secretariat.